hbctraining/variant_analysis/lessons/07_variant_calling.md

 ## Tumor-only Mode

 MuTect2 is capable of running without a matched normal sample, otherwise called "Tumor-only mode".
-However, it's ability to reliably call somatic variants is greatly diminished as it has difficulty distinguishing between high frequency variants and germline variants.
+However, its ability to reliably call somatic variants is greatly diminished as it has difficulty distinguishing between high frequency variants and germline variants.

 ## Discuss PoNs?

-Panel of Normals are is a VCF of normal samples run through "tumor-only mode".
-If the variant is seen in multiple samples then this variant is included in the Panel of Normals.
-If these variants are then found in the tumor-sample then the variant is ignored.
+Panel of Normals is a VCF of normal samples run through "tumor-only mode".
+If the variant is seen in multiple samples, then this variant is included in the Panel of Normals.
+If these variants are also found in the tumor sample, then the variant is ignored.
 If panels of normal are used, then they should be gathered using a similiar sequencing design as the tumor samples.

 ## Discuss Common General Population Allele Frequencies?